 Are you in the market for the best torch (or, if you prefer, the best flashlight)?
-We've done all the hard work for you.
-Having a decent torch can be a literal lifesaver in some situations, and it's always handy to have one nearby in case of a power failure or the dog insisting on a late-night walk.
-But it's not something you might put a lot of thought into, and it's easy to get stung by an attractive-looking option that turns out to deliver sub-standard lighting with a dreadful battery life.
-To save you from that situation, we've gathered together the best options right now.
+We're here to help.
+Having a decent torch to hand can be helpful in all kind of situations, whether it's an unexpected power cut or the dog insisting on a late-night walk.
+But it's not something you might put a lot of thought into, and it's easy to get stung by an attractive-looking option that turns out to deliver a sub-standard glow and burn through battery at a rate of knots.
+To save you from that situation, we've gathered together this guide to the best torches on the market right now.

-But before you splurge on the best torch you can find, it's useful to think about exactly what you need from it.
+What you should be looking for depends on what you mostly expect to be doing with your torch.
 Do you just need a basic pocket torch to keep around so you can find the fuse box if the power fails?
 Or do you need something more robust and even waterproof to take with you on camping adventures?
 Modern torches offer a variety of beam options and lighting modes; how many of those do you really need?
-And do you want a battery-powered torch or one that you can recharge?
+And do you want a battery-powered torch or one that you can plug in to recharge?
 Whatever your requirements, you'll find what you need below, and if you need more buying advice, head to the bottom of the article for our tips.

+Before we start, you should also check that it's definitely a torch that you want.
 If you're looking for something to illuminate a large area, you'd be better off picking up one of the best camping lanterns (these will create wide arcs of light), and if you need to go hands-free, try our guide to the best head torches.
-Otherwise, head down for a selection of the best torches to sling into your hiking day sack, kitchen drawer, car or campervan, to ensure you're never left in the dark.
+Otherwise, head down for a selection of the best torches to sling into your hiking backpack, kitchen drawer, car or campervan glove compartment, to ensure you're never left in the dark.

 The best torch 2022 ranking